QuentinPerez/42-toolkit/README.md

 42-toolkit
 ==========

-It's lot of dev tools.
+There are lots of dev Tools.

 ## Contributing